ad-it/ansible/roles/deploy_apache_web/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This role created to learn ansible.
+Here we are able to deploy Apache Web Server wherever we want.

+Lesson from ADV-IT.
+Thanks

 Requirements
 ------------